 “Reform is a discredited fantasy.
 Modern science tells us that people are by nature, law breakers or law abiders.
 A wolf could wear sheep’s clothing but he’s still a wolf.” — Javert (or rather, someone paraphrasing the character for a modern audience.)

 Today I saw the movie adaptation of Les Miserable.
 I did not want to go.
 The musical, and the movie, based off Victor Hugo’s 1862 novel never fail to break me down.
 It is one of my favorite stories, through and through.
 It is unrelentingly brutal throughout, moreso because I care about the characters and their predicaments and thus really feel it when life drags them down.
 Many writers in modern fantasy seek after the holy grail of grittyness (likely a paper cup filled with blood and “mud”), but few can actually make me connect with their cast of misfits and anti-heroes before the suffering begins.
-Hugo manages to make me connect with multiple characters, even when I try not to sympathize with them (because I don’t want to cry in public ), partly because he ultimately rejects wallowing in cynicism, despite the deeply negative aspects of his setting.
+Hugo manages to make me connect with multiple characters, even when I try not to sympathize with them (because I don’t want to cry in public :P), partly because he ultimately rejects wallowing in cynicism, despite the deeply negative aspects of his setting.
 He is similar to Dickens and Zola in this respect.

 There is much to learn from this.
 As society moves into the information age and begins to leave the industrial age behind it, I feel that it is one of the great tasks of Fantasy to mythologize and memorialize in the same way that it has with the classical ages, middle ages, and the enlightenment.
 Authors could not go wrong taking Hugo’s work as inspiration for their works in the same way that many of the grittier tales of post medieval city based fantasy seem to draw very heavily on Dickens.
 Les Miserables Steampunk could go wrong in so many ways but China Mieville’s tales of New Crobuzon have convinced me that it could also be quite good, in the hands of a master.
 It makes me wonder what Joe Abercrombie or George RR Martin would do with an early industrial fantasy tale.
 Perhaps I’ll give it a go after honing my writing skills on the next few Domains of the Chosen books…